 Monty Python's Spamalot, which celebrated its 1,000th performance Aug.
 9, opened at Broadway's Shubert Theatre on March 17, 2005, following previews from Feb.
 14.

+Mike Nichols (" The Graduate," "Angels in America") directed and Casey Nicholaw ( The Drowsy Chaperone) choreographed the show that was inspired by the 1975 feature film comedy "Monty Python and the Holy Grail."
 The musical tells the tale of King Arthur and his Knights of the Round Table on their quest from God for the Holy Grail - with a short stop in the dazzling Spam-filled land of Camelot.

 Spamalot earned the 2005 Tony Award for Best Musical and took home honors for direction (Mike Nichols) and one of its stars (Sara Ramirez).
 The musical still plays on Broadway at the Shubert Theatre and currently enjoys runs in London, Las Vegas and a national tour.
 An Australian production is slated to play Melbourne in November.